RafaGago/base_library/readme.md

 * Timestamp wrappers.

-* Humble fixed-size data structures (mostly for microcontrollers) as a ringbuffer, ordered ringbuffer and array based linked lists (to save size on pointers)
+* Humble fixed-size basic data structures (mostly for microcontrollers) as a ringbuffer, ordered ringbuffer and array based linked lists (to save size on pointers)